Cammm111/Birthday-Buddy/README.md

 # Birthday Buddy

-Birthday Buddy is a SaaS application that helps teams schedule and celebrate birthdays, with built-in Slack integration.
+Birthday Buddy is a SaaS application that helps teams celebrate birthdays, with built-in Slack integration.

 ## Features